Usama1190/modern-python/piaic/py1_hello_string/README.md

 Python => dynamic language (interpreter)

-JavaScript and Python are not compile langauge
+Both JavaScript and Python are not compile langauge

 TypeScript is a superset of JavaScript and mojo(new) is a superset of python